RNAdetective/AIDD/README.md

         * f.) column 5-6: these are addition conditions to be with multivariate analysis if you do not have any additional conditions leave them empty.

         * g.)
 Now save the new data with the same name on the desktop.
+The next four steps 2-5 are optional if you don't have any genes of interest or pathways to investigate skip these and go right to running AIDD step 3.

 * 2.)
 Insert any gene lists of interest into the insert_gene_of_interest folder on the desk top.
 Make .csv files with the first column numbered 1-X.  Then in the second column list your genes you want on one bar graph.
 Also open GOI.csv and add to the list of genes any you want line graph count graphs for as well as a included in the table of gene of interest results.